canonical/mongodb-operator/README.md

 ### Password rotation
 #### Internal admin user
-The admin user is used internally by the Charmed MongoDB Operator, the `set-admin-password` action can be used to rotate its' password.
+The admin user is used internally by the Charmed MongoDB Operator, the `set-admin-password` action can be used to rotate its password.
 ```shell
 # to set a specific password for the admin user
 juju run-action mongodb/<leader unit> set-admin-password password=<password> --wait